Your Desktop & Roaming Profiles

 All public cluster computers offer Roaming Profiles.
-Roaming Profiles save your Mac preferences giving your desktop a consistent look and feel as you move from one cluster computer to another.
-For example, if you bookmark a web page in your browser on one Mac cluster computer, it will be bookmarked in that browser on any other Mac cluster computer.
+Roaming Profiles save your Windows preferences giving your desktop a consistent look and feel as you move from one cluster computer to another.
+For example, if you bookmark a web page in your browser on one Windows cluster computer, it will be bookmarked when you sign onto any other Windows cluster computer.

-Note: Although you can save files to your Mac cluster desktop for easy retrieval on ANY Mac cluster, doing so will lengthen your login time.
+Note: Although you can save files to your Windows cluster desktop for easy retrieval on ANY Windows cluster, doing so will lengthen your login time.

-Two shortcuts are present on the desktop of every Mac public cluster computer: Home and Sandbox.
+Two shortcuts are present on the desktop of every Windows public cluster computer: AFS SFTP and Sandbox.